Nalhin/Navigation/README.md

 The project provides the graphical interface to visualize and simulate the execution process of various pathfinding algorithms.
 To ensure the most accurate and up-to-date results, it operates on spatial data provided by the OpenStreetMap community.
 The use of microservice architecture enables the entire application to be scalable, reliable and fault-tolerant.
-Using Kafka Connect allows to abstract the process of data distribution between services.

 ## Features